moclojer/clj-rq/README.md

 > see the versions distributed on clojars

-## building from source
+## Building from source

-We build jedis ourselves, in order to build the queue functions directly from reflection.
+We build Jedis ourselves to enable building queue functions directly using reflection.
+This approach ensures full compatibility with our library's features.

+### Prerequisites

+- Make sure you have Java JDK (version X.X or higher) installed
+- Ensure you have Make installed on your system

+### Build Steps

+1. Clone the repository: `git clone [repository URL]`
+2. Navigate to the project directory: `cd clj-rq`
+3. Run the build command: `make jedis`

-Simply run `make jedis`, and the library is be built and ready to be linked.
+After running `make jedis`, the library will be built and ready to be linked with your project.
+Linking in this context means that the built Jedis library will be properly referenced and used by clj-rq when you include it in your project.

 ## example